 Take a look at the images below.
 The top image (shown below) was taken of a 7-year-old child with a conventional film X-ray machine.
 Something looked suspicious to Dr. Don, so he took his own digital X-ray to allow for computer enhancement.

-The bottom image is Dr. Don’s digital X-ray.
-You can see clearly the extra tooth that Dr. Don was able to diagnose and treat at an early age with no complications.
-This is just one example of how technology can improve Dr. Don’s ability to recognize problems at a young age, and why all children should be seen by an orthodontist at age 7.
+The bottom image is our digital X-ray.
+You can see clearly the extra tooth that we were able to diagnose and treat at an early age with no complications.
+This is just one example of how technology can improve our ability to recognize problems at a young age, and why all children should be seen by an orthodontist at age 7.